 Environmental Studies & Environmental Science Concentrations

-If you have administrative questions regarding theses concentrations or wish to be added to the email directory listing upcoming events, then please contact Jeanne Loewenstein, the ES concentrations administrative manager.
+If you have administrative questions regarding these concentrations or wish to be added to the email directory listing upcoming events, then please contact Jeanne Loewenstein, the ENVS concentrations administrative manager.

-If you have questions regarding the curriculum, internships or environmental careers, then please contact the lead concentration advisor for Environmental Studies (Kurt Teichert) or the lead advisor for Environmental Science (Dov Sax).
+If you have questions regarding the curriculum, internships or environmental careers, then please contact the lead concentration advisor for Environmental Studies (Kurt Teichert) or the lead advisor for Environmental Science (Dawn King).